sarun87/examples/networking/README.md

 > ./docker_point2point.sh

+To explore the internals, use "ip netns", "ip netns exec" and "docker exec" commands.
+You could even install tcpdump within the container & capture packets.

 ## docker_point2point.go
 Source code to demonstrate and understand networking with containers (in go).
 First pass implementation of just directly executing the same commands that